 The Virginia Tech Carilion School of Medicine uses a rolling admissions process and sends out acceptance notifications in late fall and early winter.

 The Virginia Tech Carilion School of Medicine is highly selective.
 Before you consider submitting your American Medical College Application Service (AMCAS) application, we strongly encourage you to go to our Class Statistics page and review our class mean GPA, mean MCAT, and MCAT range to have a better idea of the typical qualifications of the students we accept.
 The school receives more than 4,500 AMCAS applications each year for 42 class seats.
-Candidates need a current MCAT with a combined score of a 503 or above (on the new MCAT 2015 exam) to be considered for a secondary application invitation.
+Candidates need a current MCAT with a combined score of a 503 or above and a competitive undergraduate GPA to be considered for a secondary application invitation.
 MCAT tests considered for the 2017-2018 cycle will be those taken between April 1, 2015 - October 1, 2017.

 The Virginia Tech Carilion School of Medicine participates in the AMCAS online application process, and applications verified by AMCAS will be the first step in the medical school applicant screening process.
 MCAT tests are required and should be taken no later than September in the year prior to anticipated entry.
 Reviews of each application will be made before making a decision about whether or not to invite an applicant to interview.
 Following a secondary application will be an interview process and additional background checks.
 For more detailed information on how to apply, visit the Application Process page.